Eissah598/portfoliosite/README.md

 HOW TO RUN:
 1.download the files
-2.edit the path of css in three html pages in any editor 4.run the file using any browser
+2.run the file using any browser

 RESULT:
 Responsive webpage and use of bootstrap basic of front end i.e, Html,css,js is completed